Nursing workplace violence: how to respond, report, and protect yourself

 If the incident involved a threat rather than physical contact, document the exact words used and the context.
 Written or text-based threats should be preserved as evidence.

 The OSHA 300 log records workplace injuries and illnesses.
-Injuries resulting from assault – if they require medical treatment beyond first aid, result in lost work time, or require restricted duty – must be recorded on the OSHA 300 log and are reportable to OSHA if they result in hospitalization or an amputation.
+Injuries resulting from assault – if they require medical treatment beyond first aid, result in lost work time, or require restricted duty – must be recorded on the OSHA 300 log.
+Recording and reporting are separate obligations: under 29 CFR 1904.39, an employer must report a work-related fatality to OSHA within 8 hours, and a work-related in-patient hospitalization, amputation, or loss of an eye within 24 hours.
+Treatment in an emergency room alone, without a formal in-patient admission, does not trigger the reporting requirement.

 Nurses are not required to accept assault as an occupational condition.
 You have the same legal standing as any other person who is assaulted.